Our SEN Information Report

 The school's named SENCO is the head teacher, however all teaching staff fulfil the role and take responsibility for the progress of all their pupils.

-All staff are trained annually on safeguarding and the head teacher is the designated Child Protection Officer.
+All staff are trained annually on safeguarding and the head teacher is the Designated Safeguarding Lead.